bretthop/projectchooser/README.md

 Current Development Status
 --------------

-* A user can vote on and add as many proposals as they want
+* A user can add as many new proposals as they want
+* A user has limited (1xGOLD, 1xSILVER, 1xBRONZE) votes as their resource
+* A user can see their profile and vote resources
+* Voting for a proposal will decrease number of remaining votes
+* Withdrawing from a proposal will increase number of remaining votes
 * Anyone with a Google Account can log in and add/vote for project proposals
-* There are no AJAX requests, all requests result in the server reloading the page and rendering everything again
+* All client request are done via AJAX using JSON (de)serialisation

 Known issues
 --------------

 * There is no way (through the application) to delete Proposals
-* The JSON encoding is not bullet-proof, some objects may not be encoded correctly (I'm on the hunt for a library)
+* The JSON encoding is not bullet-proof
+* Current JSON library seems to be doing solid job but strongly depends on custom static jsonFields() method

 Glossary
 --------------